-How are they targeted?
+How are They Targeted?

-Identify high rate offenders using an objective set of criteria (i.e. multiple arrests, committing offenses while under supervision, specific offenses, convictions)

-- Through the participation of multiple agencies, including the police, prosecutors, probation and parole as well as community groups - "Threshold" criteria, for example three felony arrests in a four month period
+- High rate offenders with an objective set of criteria (i.e. multiple arrests, committing offenses while under supervision, specific offenses, convictions) - Through the participation of multiple agencies, including the police, prosecutors, probation and parole as well as community groups - Through the use of "thresholds," such as having three felony arrests in a four month period

-Developing the list
+Developing the List